conal/paper-2021-language-derivatives/To do.md

 ## To do

+*   Conclusions and future work.
+*   Clarify tries as "automatic differentiation".
+*   Read over `Predicate.Properties` and see what might be worth mentioning.
+    For instance, distributivity of concatenation over union generalizes to mapping.

 *   Maybe "proof relevance" is a better to talk about the proof isomorphism aspect of this paper.
     For languages, proof relevance means we care about the proofs, and we do care, since the parsing information is in the proof.
     "Proof-relevant languages".
-*   Conclusions and future work.
 *   Check footnotes composition carefully.
     Sometimes there are terrible splits across pages or even a figure appearing beneath a footnote.
-*   Clarify tries as "automatic differentiation".
-*   Read over `Predicate.Properties` and see what might be worth mentioning.
-    For instance, distributivity of concatenation over union generalizes to mapping.
+    The ACM layout does better than my own.
 *   `starʳ`
 *   Define language star via `mapⱽ` and `All`.
 *   Fix layout for `\\figref{nu-delta-codomain-lemmas}` in ACM version.